Lisa Jo Chamberlin: Early life

 Lisa Jo Chamberlin was born in Oregon on September 30, 1972.
 According to court documents, Chamberlin had a troubled childhood that included physical, emotional and sexual abuse.
-Her biological father often abused Chamberlin and her mother and Chamberlin's parents divorced when she was about three or four.
+Her biological father often abused Chamberlin and her mother, and Chamberlin's parents divorced when she was about three or four.
 Chamberlin's mother, who turned to alcoholism and had bipolar disorder, also abused Chamberlin when she was young.
-Chamberlin's mother later remarried, the stepfather likewise mistreated both Chamberlin and her stepsister.
+Chamberlin's mother later remarried; the stepfather likewise mistreated both Chamberlin and her stepsister.

-Additionally, Chamberlin was being sexually assaulted by her half-brother.
+Additionally, Chamberlin was sexually assaulted by her half-brother.
 A school teacher had also sexually abused Chamberlin when she was still in fourth grade.
-Upon reaching adulthood, Chamberlin married thrice and had two sons and a daughter, one with each of her three partners, the second of whom had abused her in the past.
+Upon reaching adulthood, Chamberlin married three times and had two sons and a daughter, one with each of her three partners, the second of whom had abused her in the past.
 Despite this, Chamberlin was described as a mother who loved her children dearly.